-However, I left San Francisco that morning after the call on the telephone operator [here he is referring to the 1916 departure] and went directly to Governors Island.
-General Bell as I said came up from Kentucky and just paused long enough to arrange that I should exercise command in his name and then went to this hospital, though no one knew where he had gone -they thought he was off on a trip -- but actually he was developing a case of flu.
+However, I left San Francisco that morning after the call on the telephone operator [here Marshall is referring to his 1917 departure] and went directly to Governors Island.
+General Bell, as I said, came up from Kentucky and just paused long enough to arrange that I should exercise command in his name and then went to this hospital, though no one knew where he had gone.
+They thought he was off on some trip, though actually he had a developing case of flu.
 I have already described what was going on.